Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 |<vertical>||all||normalize||East Asian Presentation forms|

 Presentation forms and characters for which adequate representation exists as marked up text should never be entered into new data.
-However, many of the characters with <font> tag are suitable for new data, as long as they are used in the manner they are intended, that is as symbols, with definite semantic differentiation between the different forms.
-However, they must not be used to create the appearance of styled text.
-On the other hand, text styles should not be used to carry the essential semantic distinction needed, for example for mathematics.
+Many of the characters with <font> tag are however suitable for new data, as long as they are used in the manner they are intended, that is as symbols, with definite semantic differentiation between the different forms.
+The largest set of these characters exists to carry essential semantic distinctions in mathematical notation, where the any loss of markup during text export would compromise the meaning of the text.
+Most of the characters with <super> and <sub> tag have been encoded for use in phonetic or phonemic transcriptions, where they act as ordinary letters and the use of style markup is therefore deemed inappropriate.
+However, it is inappropriate to use any of these classes of characters to create the appearance of styled text runs.

 Short description: Characters with a <circled> tag or characters with <compat> tag and compatibility mapping to a parenthesized string.

 Reason for inclusion: They are most frequently used for marking enumerated list items, but the characters with a <circled> tag often occur as dingbats or footnote markers in tables.
 The same characters are used in regular text when citing an item from a corresponding ordered list.

 Problems when used in markup: These characters do not cause undue interaction with markup

 Problems with other uses: None